Coat of arms of the University of Pennsylvania

-Arms: In the chief, gules, two open books and a dolphin, argent; in the ground, argent, a chevron, azure, with three plates, argent.
+Arms: Argent, a chevron Azure charged with three plates, on a chief Gules a dolphin between two open books Argent.
 Motto: Quid leges sine moribus vanae proficiunt.

 Symbolism

 The arms memorialize both Benjamin Franklin and the Penn family, who were both instrumental in the foundation of the university.
 They include the three plates of the Penn family arms and the dolphin of the Franklin shield.